poettering/systemd/docs/USER_GROUP_API.md

 user/group records from local services, and allows local subsystems to provide user/group records efficiently to local applications.

-This simple API only exposes only three method calls, and requires only a small subset of the Varlink functionality.
+This simple API exposes only three method calls, and requires only a small subset of the Varlink functionality.

 ## Why Varlink?